 Did you know that a princess is buried at Lake View Cemetery in Seattle?
 I bet many people don’t even know who she was.
 The woman known as “Princess Angeline” was the daughter of Chief Sealth, aka Chief Seattle or Chief Si’ahl.
 Born in the early 1800’s, she passed away on May 31, 1896.

 I posted a nine-part essay on photographer Edward S. Curtis last year and in Part 3, recalled the importance of Princess Angeline to Curtis’ future career.
 She was the first Native American that he photographed.
 He entered several pictures of tribal members in a National Photographic Society contest.
-One won the grand prize and a gold medal.
+Consequently, one photograph won the grand prize and a gold medal.

 There was a magnificent funeral for her in 1896 at Seattle’s Church of Our Lady of Good Help.
-She was buried in a canoe-shaped coffin.
-I learned that school children in Seattle had raised the money to purchase her gravestone many years after her funeral.
+Princess Angeline was buried in a canoe-shaped coffin.
+Many years later, school children in Seattle raised money to purchase her a gravestone.

 The inscription on her gravestone piqued my curiosity.
 It said that she “was a life long supporter of the white settlers” and that she had been converted to Christianity and was named by Mrs. D. S. Maynard.
 The inscription also stated she had befriended pioneers “during the Indian attack upon Seattle on January 26, 1856.”